jimdoescode/jimdoescode.github.io/_posts/2015-04-17-welcome-to-jekyll.markdown

 date:   2015-04-17 17:09:47
 categories: rbenv ruby gem
 ---
 Figured I'd give [GitHub Pages][github-pages] a shot which means I need to set up [Jekyll][jekyll].
 That means I need to install Ruby, as the version install on my Mac is pretty out of date.
-After some quick googling it appears that managing ruby versions with RVM is out as the version manager and [rbenv] is in.
+After some quick googling it appears that managing ruby versions with RVM is out as the version manager and [rbenv][rbenv] is in.

 A quick Brew install took care of that:
 {% highlight sh %}
 $ brew install rbenv
 {% endhighlight %}

-I then used [rbenv] to update to the current stable version of ruby (2.2.2 currently).
+I then used [rbenv][rbenv] to update to the current stable version of ruby (2.2.2 currently).
 {% highlight sh %}
 $ rbenv install 2.2.2
 {% endhighlight %}